Meet and exceed customers' expectations by ensuring the quality of your products and services

 The high-level structure and core texts specified in Annex SL, Appendix 2, does not include a clause stating specific requirements for “preventive action“.
 The reason is because acting as a “preventive tool“ is one of the key purposes of a formal management system.
 The emphasis on a risk-based approach is referenced in many places in the standard, from risk assessment in sub-clause 4.4 “Quality management system and its processes“, leadership issues in sub-clause 5.1.1 and a separate sub-clause in Section 6.1.2 “Actions to address risks and opportunities“ to risk-based approaches in “Operational planning and control“ (clause 8.1) and “Management review“ (clause 9.3).
 While ISO 9001:2015 demands that risks are identified and acted upon, there is no requirement for standardized risk management.

 The term “documented information“ replaces the previous terms “document“ and “record“.
 The intention was to give users more flexibility.
 This also applies to process descriptions.
-The organisation determines the extent of documented information on processes, depending on factors such as process complexity or employee competence.
+The organization determines the extent of documented information on processes, depending on factors such as process complexity or employee competence.
 Documented procedures previously required by the standard are no longer necessary.

 ISO 9001:2015 increases “management responsibilities“.
 The responsibilities of a Quality Management Representative now rest with top management but can still be delegated.